Shakti: Goddess as divine warrior

+The divine warrior trope is one of the most common themes in the portrayals of fierce goddesses, usually seen in representations of Durga.
+Here, the goddesses have protective functions and operate as destroyers of evil, commonly depicted as demon.
+By the Puranic era, the ontological polarization of the Universe, good/evil, was understood as the visible form of an eternal Daivāsuram conflict between the Asuras and the Devas.
+In this milieu, goddesses Durga-Kali are engaged in constant confrontation with the asura of the asuras, Mahishasura (buffalo demon).
+The depiction of a warrior goddess, shows the continuity and retelling of the vedic-brahminic-puranic Indra slaying Vritra episode (shruthi), only now with the characters transformed into Devi and Mahishasura.
+This development is seen as a testimony to both the remembrance (smriti) and the rediscovery of the essence of the earlier shruti.

-The divine warrior trope is one of the most common themes in portrayals of the fierce goddesses, as is usually represented by the goddess Durga.
-Here, the goddesses have protective functions and operate as destroyers of evil, which is commonly depicted in the form of a demon.
-Principally, both Durga and Kali incorporate "the power of protection", and will protect anyone who comes to them with a spirit of humility or the attitude of a child.
-While Durga is seemingly in accord with the ideal of Brahmanical womanhood, being represented with an attractive face and many hands holding different weapons, Kali remains firmly on the outskirts of what is commonly considered as orthodox; on the borders of acceptability.
+Principally, goddesses Durga and Kali incorporate "the power of protection", and will protect anyone who comes to them with a spirit of humility or the attitude of a child.
+While Durga is seemingly in accord with the ideal of Brahmanical womanhood, being represented with an attractive face and many hands holding different weapons, Kali remains firmly on the outskirts of what is commonly considered as orthodox, on the borders of acceptability.
 The terrifying iconography of Kali—naked except for a garland of severed heads and a skirt of severed limbs, clasping a sword, holding a severed head, and standing on Shiva in a crematory—has made her a completely misunderstood figure.
 Accordingly, Kali is the "most grossly misrepresented Hindu goddess."
 In the West, she is depicted as the goddess of death and destruction, discarding her positive and elusive characteristics for her more dramatic qualities.
 Nevertheless, the sword of Kali destroys evil and cuts the worldly attachments that produce in man a keen sense of their self-importance.